 3. KISSmetrics Received 142,149 Visitors From Long-Tail Keywords

 In December 2012, KISSmetrics received 142,149 visitors from long-tail keywords.
 We also signed up new users to our analytics software.
+This was a long time ago, but it is still an important lesson.

 We learned the truth in the best way possible: Long-tail keywords convert.
-In fact, they yield an average 36% conversion rate.

 That was a turning point for me.
 Prior to this, I put in lots of work, carefully identified my target audience and did everything “right” (or so I thought) — but nothing seemed to really work.